UgayNobu/SDA101_02240369/Practical5_HTML_Form/Reflection.md

 Challenges Faced: The biggest challenge was getting all the form elements to line up properly since, at first, they looked messy.
 I fixed this by tweaking the CSS for better spacing.
 There was also an issue with the date input field not showing up correctly in some browsers, but after some research, I found a way to handle it by testing on different platforms.

-(c) Clarity & Coherence

-I kept this reflection straightforward, explaining what I did, what I learned, and the problems I faced.
-It’s organized in a way that should be easy to follow.